chamesh2019/SortingAlgorithms/README.md

 ## Algorithms Benchmarked

-The following sorting algorithms were tested for performance, using 2 batch sizes of 10,000 and 100,000 integers between 0 and 100:
+The following sorting algorithms were tested for performance, using 2 batch sizes of 10,000 and 100,000 containing integers between 0 and 10,000:

 - **Merge Sort**
 - **Insertion Sort**